 A more chilling opening to a book you will rarely find.

-As Bod grows he is tutored by Silas who gets him started on ‘A is for Apple, B is for Ball and The Cat in The Hat.
-Pretty soon Bod is learning the Latin of the tombstones and the language of the dead.
-Soon Bod makes trips not always voluntary to the world of the dead and the living.
+As Bod grows he is tutored by Silas who gets him started on ‘A is for Apple, B is for Ball and C is for The Cat in The Hat.
+Pretty soon Bod is learning Latin off the tombstones and the language of the dead.
+Bod starts to make trips not always voluntary to the world of the dead and the living.
 He visits the ghouls inadvertently only to escape and makes a trip to the local pawn store to sell a few baubles so that he may buy a headstone for the unmarked grave of his witch acquaintance Liza Hempstock.
 Both these visits teach Bod to stay put in the graveyard.
 He befriends the human child Scarlett for a short while, but soon, she too is gone.

-Bod goes on to confront his family’s killer and outwits him eventually.
+Bod then goes on to confront his family’s killer and outwits him eventually.

 The book closes spectacularly as it began.

-The Graveyard Book is a must have on the bookshelf that must be passed generation to generation to remind us all that we all have our own individual destinies and we can find love in the strangest of places.
+The Graveyard Book is a must-have on the bookshelf that must be passed generation to generation to remind us all that we all have our own individual destinies and we can find love and hope in the strangest of places.

 To buy The Graveyard Book click here.